Edoxaban is a type of medicine known as an anticoagulant.

 How long to take it for

-How long you need to take edoxaban will depend on why you are taking it.
+How long you need to take edoxaban will depend on why you're taking it.

-If you've had a blood clot (DVT or pulmonary embolism) you'll normally take edoxaban for at least 3 months.
+If you've had a blood clot (deep vein thrombosis (DVT) or pulmonary embolism) you'll normally take edoxaban for at least 3 months.
 Depending on what caused the blood clot, you might need to take it for longer.